yeonsoochung/chicago-service-requests/README.md

 In this project, I developed an automated end-to-end ELT data pipeline that extracts SR data since Jan.
 1, 2023 via their API; store the data in Google Cloud Storage; load it to BigQuery for transformation with Python (Pandas); and then import the processed data to Power BI for visual analysis.

+I was interested in answering questions such as: what are some inconspicuous trends that the city should consider investigating?
+What trends can help the city manage resources better?
+How are the different service request types and categories distributed across time and the city's community areas?

 Complementary data tables that I created manually are (1).
 Table of Chicago's sides (e.g., North Side), community areas (e.g., Humboldt Park), and their respective 2022 populations; and (2).
 Table of categories, subcategories, and types that service requests can fall under, which I obtained directly from the city's SR portal and the extracted data itself.

 To avoid posting any keys and credentials, I only uploaded the Python script for my Airflow DAG and data transformation; docker-compose yaml file; and the Dockerfile and requirements.txt files.